flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch15-REST.md

 <td><p>latest</p></td>
 <td><p>No</p></td>
 <td><p>Boolean</p></td>
 <td><p>Only return the latest process definition versions.
-Can only be used together with 'key' and 'keyLike' parameters, using any other parameter will result in a 400-response.</p></td>
+Can only be used together with 'key', 'keyLike', 'resourceName' and 'resourceNameLike' parameters, using any other parameter will result in a 400-response.</p></td>
 </tr>
 <tr class="even">
 <td><p>suspended</p></td>